Beneficial Insect Program

 Crypt adult after release into the Desert Room in July 2008.
 It is surrounded by plenty of food - egg masses of the citrus mealybug as well as adult citrus mealybug.

 Our population of sweet potato whiteflies has decreased noticeably after the introduction of the Eretmocerus to selected infested plants.
-We are catching this tiny wasp on the yellow sticky cards so the population is still in the greenhouse.
-More will be added in September.
+Our whitefly populations fluctuate depending on the season and the plants overwintering in the cool temperate zone.Presently we are working to control greenhouse whiteflies with Encarsia.

 The very tiny parasitic mite, P. persimilis appears to have cleared up signs of two-spotted mites on the selected plants it was scattered over.
 These cannot be seen with the naked eye so determining a present population is harder to do.
-We will introduce more in September.
+We routinely introduce more parasitic mites.

 The most noticeable are the Crypts - Cryptolaemus.
 These tropical lady bug beetles did remain in the greenhouse after release and we discovered many crypt larvae among the plants in the Warm Temperate and the Desert Rooms.
-We watched them develop through their 3 enstars, but only witnessed a handful of adults.
-The forming adults in the Desert Room appeared to have been halted in their development - perhaps attacked by another predator?
+We watched them develop through their 3 enstars.
+The forming adults in the Desert Room appeared to have been halted in their development - possibly due to low humidity levels.
+We routinely introduce crypt beetles to all the houses.
+The cycads remain our primary mealybug targets.

 There is an opportunity for Seniors to undertake an Independent Research Project in the Greenhouse pertaining to the Beneficial Insects.
 The student would work under the auspices of a faculty member of the Department of Biological Sciences.